 In the view of the BDM, another element that must be implemented immediately is the possibility of specifying binding contracts between dairy farmers and processors via specific agreements regarding delivery quantities, dairy farmer prices, duration of the supply relationship and corresponding quality features, in accordance with Art.
-148 of the CMO.

-Article 148 of the CMO must be implemented, despite its limited impact on the overall market.
-The binding requirement to agree specific quantities, prices and the duration of the delivery commitment is vital, given the extremely limited competition for raw milk identified by the Bundeskartellamt.
+148 of the CMO. agree specific quantities, prices and the duration of the delivery commitment is vital, given the extremely limited competition for raw milk identified by the Bundeskartellamt.
 Upside-down milk pricing is outdated, places the market risk in the value chain on dairy farmers alone, and also contradicts the position in which dairy farmers must confront the market.